aws-samples/aws-genomics-nextflow-workshop/README.md

 ### IAM Roles

-IAM is used to contol access to your AWS resources.
+IAM is used to control access to your AWS resources.
 This includes access by users and groups in your account, as well as access by AWS services operating on your behalf.

 Services use IAM Roles which provide temporary access to AWS resources when needed.

-**IMPORTANT**:
+> **IMPORTANT**
+>
 > You need to have Administrative access to your AWS account to create IAM roles.
 >
-> The recommended way to do this is to create a user and add that user to a group
+> A recommended way to do this is to create a user and add that user to a group
 > with the `AdministratorAccess` managed policy attached.
 This makes it easier to
 > revoke these privileges if necessary.

 #### Create a Batch Service Role

 This is a role used by AWS Batch to launch EC2 instances on your behalf.

-This can be done in the AWS Console.

 * Go to the IAM Console
 * Click on "Roles"